Principal $\infty$-Bundles and Smooth String Group Models: Homotopy-theoretic smooth string group models

 \subsection{Bundle gerbes and their symmetries}

 Before we can present our smooth string group extension, we need to recall some background on bundle gerbes.
-We will not give full definitions or details here; for these, we refer the reader to~\cite{Waldorf--Thesis,Bunk--Thesis,Bunk-Szabo:Fluxes_brbs_2Hspaces,BSS--HGeoQuan}.
+We will not give full definitions or details here, but refer the reader to~\cite{Waldorf--More_morphisms, Waldorf--Thesis, Bunk--Thesis, BSS--HGeoQuan} for technical background and~\cite{Bunk-Szabo:Fluxes_brbs_2Hspaces, Bunk:Gerbes_Review} for an introduction to the topic.
 Bundle gerbes provide an explicit, geometric model for categorified line bundles.
 We point out that there also exists a notion of connection on a bundle gerbe, but here we will only be working with bundle gerbes \emph{without} connection.
 (This is the main technical cause for the distinction between our smooth string group model and that in~\cite{FRS:U1-Gerbe_connections}.)
-Further, bundle gerbes are a very geometric, 2-categorical model for higher line bundles, so that our smooth string group model will arise as an explicitly defined smooth 2-group, making it particularly tangible.

 To any manifold $M$, we can assign a symmetric monoidal 2-groupoid $(\Grb(M), \otimes)$ of bundle gerbes on $M$.
 Given a bundle gerbe $\CG \in \Grb(M)$, the monoidal groupoid $\Grb(M)(\CG, \CG)$ of automorphisms of $\CG$ is canonically equivalent to the symmetric monoidal groupoid $(\HLB(M),\otimes)$ of hermitean line bundles on $M$ with the usual tensor product (which we also denote by $\otimes$).
 Note that $(\HLB(M),\otimes)$ is even a \emph{2-group}; that is, it is a symmetric monoidal groupoid in which every object has an inverse with respect to the monoidal product.
 Every smooth map $f \colon N \to M$ of manifolds induces a monoidal 2-functor